n1ghtBl00d/801Bot/Code/801bot_WiFi_control/readme.md

 `password` - The password of the Wifi network created by the robot.
 Please change from the default.

+`rServoPin` and `lServoPin` - Change if you connected the Servo signal wires to different pins.

 `rDeadzoneVal` and `lDeadzoneVal` - Adjust these up or down if the motors do not stop when the joystick is released.

-`rServoPin` and `lServoPin` - Change if you connected the Servo signal wires to different pins.
+`turnFactor` - Sets how sensitive the joystick is to side-to-side inputs.
+Higher numbers mean finer control but slower turning.

 ## Dependencies